emiinacio/emiinacio/README.md

 ## Emily Inácio 👋

-My name is Emily Inácio and I'm a Frontend Junior developer.
+My name is Emily Inácio and I'm a Frontend Junior Developer.
 </br>

-<p>✅ HTML / CSS / / Bootstrap
+<p>✅ HTML / CSS / Bootstrap

 <p>📕 Learning React, JavaScript